Class B RV Rental

 Mileage and add-ons

-Van trips can cover long distances quickly.
-Compare included miles, extra-mile rates, bedding or kitchen kits, protection, and pickup/return timing.
+Van-size trips can cover long distances quickly.
+Compare included mileage, extra-mile rules, bedding or kitchen kits, second-driver rules, pet and festival rules, protection packages, roadside support, pickup windows, and return-condition fees.

 What to check before choosing Class B